aamassoud/aamassoud.github.io/_pages/publications.md

     excerpt: "Book review of Aracelis Girmay’s *The Black Maria* published online for Stillwater"
 ---

-I will update this page with my full list of astronomy publications.
+I will update this page with my full list of peer-reviewed publications.

 ## Literary
 My work that has been featured in literary magazines